-St Ignatius Parish offers Penance for those children who are in year five or above and have received the sacraments of Baptism, Confirmation and First Holy Communion.
+St Ignatius Parish offers Penance for those children who are in Year 5 or above and have received the sacraments of Baptism, Confirmation and First Holy Communion.

 Penance is usually celebrated in our parish in the first term of the school year.
 Preparation for this sacrament is parish-based and family-focused.

-If you wish to register your child for the Sacrament of Penance, please complete the Penance registration (when link opens).
+If you wish to register your child for the Sacrament of Penance, please complete the Enrolment form via Parish Website (when link is open).